HP-15C

 The HP-15C is a high-end scientific programmable calculator of Hewlett-Packard's Voyager series produced between 1982 and 1989.
+The "C" in the name refers to the continuous memory, such that the calculator retains its state when switched off.

 Models

 HP-15C

 The HP-15C is a high-end scientific pocket calculator with a root-solver and numerical integration.
 A member of Hewlett-Packard Voyager series of programmable calculators, it was produced between 1982 and 1989.
 The calculator is able to handle complex numbers and matrix operations.
 Although out of production, its popularity has led to high prices on the used market.
 The HP-15C was a replacement for the HP-34C.
-The 15C used CMOS technology for its processor, resulting in very low power consumption.
+The 15C used bulk CMOS technology for its processor, resulting in very low power consumption.

-HP 15c Limited Edition
+HP 15C Limited Edition

-After showing a prototype labelled "HP 15c+" at the HHC 2010, HP announced the HP 15c Limited Edition (NW250AA) on 1 September 2011.
+After showing a prototype labelled HP 15c+ at the HHC 2010, HP announced the HP 15C Limited Edition (NW250AA) on 1 September 2011.
 It is based on a flashable controller utilizing the same ARM7TDMI core already used in the 2008 revision of the 12C but in a different package, an Atmel AT91SAM7L128-AU running an emulator written by Cyrille de Brébisson to execute the old HP Nut code much faster than on the original hardware.
 The calculator was released alongside the HP 12c 30th Anniversary Edition.
-This model is powered by two CR2032 batteries, and can easily be differentiated from the original model by the "Limited Edition" script below the company logo as well as the black text on brushed metal back label, as opposed to the white text on black of the original.The power consumption of the processor is greater than that of the original HP-15C, as HP did not use the same technology in any of the future models.
+This model is powered by two CR2032 batteries, and can easily be differentiated from the original model by the "Limited Edition" script below the company logo as well as the black text on brushed metal back label, as opposed to the white text on black of the original.
+The power consumption of the processor is greater than that of the original HP-15C, as HP did not use the same technology in any of the future models.

+HP 15C Collector’s Edition

+In May 2023, a HP 15C Collector's Edition was announced and was released in July 2023 by the HP Development Company, L.P.'s licensees Moravia Consulting spol. s r.o. and Royal Consumer Information Products, Inc. The calculator is manufactured in the Philippines.
+It supports up to 672 steps for programs and up to 99 registers.
+The initial firmware incorporates fixes for the known bugs from previous models (as shown below) and others; it is emulated on the same CPU as the 2015 and 2022 variants of the HP-12C, the Microchip ATSAM4LC2CA (ARM Cortex-M4).
+The calculator is also powered by two CR2032 batteries.